2025 Samsø municipal election (Denmark)

 The 2025 Samsø Municipal election will be held on November 18, 2025, to elect the 11 members to sit in the regional council for the Samsø Municipal council, for the Danish island of Samsø, for the period 2026 to 2029.
+Per Urban Olsen from the Conservatives, would win the mayoral position.

 Background

 Following the 2021 election, Marcel Meijer from Social Democrats became mayor for his third term.
 However Meijer, announced that he doesn't intend to run for another term.
-Instead, Michael Kristensen will be the mayoral candidate from the Social Democrats.
+Instead, Michael Kristensen was the mayoral candidate from the Social Democrats.

 Electoral system

 For elections to Danish municipalities, a number varying from 9 to 31 are chosen to be elected to the municipal council.
 The seats are then allocated using the D'Hondt method and a closed list proportional representation.

 Samsø Municipality had 11 seats in 2025.